 - we have to reduce our individual carbon footprints, which can be done more easily as part of a group – like Carbon Watchdog is organising, based on finding out what our emissions are and striving to stay within a carbon budget.
 Then we look for ways to get everybody to do their fair share

-- we have to get our governments, national and local, and businesses and industry to get in on the program and work with our local group – not one based on untested technologies and far-off targets and paying someone else to offset our emissions, but a program that sees them manage their carbon footprints in the same way that we plan to organise ours
+- we have to get our businesses, industries, and local and national governments to get in on the program and work with our local group – not one based on untested technologies, far-off targets and paying someone else to offset our emissions, but a program that sees them manage their carbon footprints in the same straight-forward way that we manage our own

 Carbon Watchdog is helping to set up carbon footprinting community groups (we are starting in North London right now) which bring people together and involve local borough councils and businesses.
 We are working towards the creation of a replicable and scalable volunteer group, designed to be taken up anywhere.
 Ultimately it will draw government’s and industry’s attention to old-made-new policies like Personal Carbon Trading, Universal Carbon Credits and a carbon currency.

 Here you’ll find the latest information on climate change, how it affects our lives and what we have to do to rise to the challenge, in articles, podcasts and videos on this website and across social media.